 Napa Valley College is approved as a degree institution for veterans and eligible dependents seeking educational and/or vocational training under Title 38, United States Code.
-Students attending Napa Valley College under Title 38, Chapters 33, 30, 31, 35, 1606 and 1607, and California veterans are invited and urged to take advantage of the guidance service and educational training offered by Napa Valley College.
+Students attending Napa Valley College under Title 38, Chapters 33, 30, 31, 35, and 1606 and California veterans are invited and urged to take advantage of the guidance service and educational training offered by Napa Valley College.

 - Community College of the Air Force